Bridging Divides Call for Proposals

 How to Apply

 Complete the application form and submit your proposal.
-The requested documents are the Current Academic CV, Research Proposal (up to 3 pages), and Budget and Budget Justification (1 page).
+The requested documents are the Current Academic CV, Research Proposal (up to 3 pages), Budget and Budget Justification (1 page), and a completed and signed RPIF form.

 Research Proposal